6 Common Furnace Smells Explained | Air Alliance Team

 Cause: Electrical Problem

 If your furnace smells like burning plastic or burning rubber, it might have an electrical issue.
-This smell of burning can be caused by melting plastic wire casing, which is a safety issue.
-If you’re noticing a melted plastic smell, turn off your heating system right away and call us at 636-206-4250 for furnace repair.
+This smell of burning can be created by melting plastic wire casing, which is a safety issue.
+If you’re noticing a melted plastic smell, turn off your heating system right away and call us at 636-206-4584 for furnace repair.

 Cause: Overheated Motor or Cracked Furnace Exchanger

-An electrical burning smell could also mean your furnace motor is too hot or the heat exchanger is cracked.
-The heat exchanger safely exhausts carbon monoxide that’s naturally created during the combustion process.
+An electrical burning smell could also mean your furnace motor is overheated or the heat exchanger is cracked.
+The heat exchanger safely gets rid of carbon monoxide that’s naturally created during the combustion process.

-If it cracks, carbon monoxide can seep into your house.
+If it cracks, carbon monoxide can leak into your home.
 This colorless gas is fatal in large doses.
-So, it’s important to have an HVAC professional do annual furnace maintenance and have functional carbon monoxide detectors.
+So, it’s important to have an HVAC professional do routine furnace maintenance and have working carbon monoxide detectors.

 Other symptoms of a cracked heat exchanger include: